Do you know anyone who’s had the same style for so long that it actually became cool again?

 3. Coat and wipe.

 To avoid excess oil, drizzle a little oil in your pan and then take a paper towel or clean kitchen cloth and wipe off the excess, leaving just a thin coating.

-If these sound good to you but you want to take it a step further, follow these tips.
+If these sound good to you and you want to take it a step further, follow these tips.

 Sautéing is a crucial step in cooking.
 It happens in my kitchen on the daily.

-There isn’t a right or wrong way to saute veggies sans the oil, but one way will taste better.
+There isn’t a right or wrong way to saute veggies sans the oil, but there is one way that will taste best.

 - Dry heat a skillet over medium heat (meaning do not add anything to the pan, not even water).

 - When the pan is nice and hot, add the onion first and stir frequently until the onion starts to get brown.
 Add a little liquid only when the onion starts sticking to the bottom of the pan.

 - If you’re not using onion, you can start with whatever veggie you like.
 Just make sure you don’t add the garlic until the very end or else it will burn.
 If you are using onion, always start with that.